gft-mobile-pl/destinations/README.md

 > ⚠ Note: The types of the `destination` and `startDestination` arguments must match!

 > ℹ The signature of the `NavGraphBuilder.navigation` method enforces correct redirection to the `startDestination` - if you make a mistake it will be caught on a compile-time.

+> ℹ Default value may be defined for the whole graph or for a particular `startDestination`.
+If you are experimenting with the `startDestination` a lot
+> a the moment it may be easier to define the default value in `navigation` so you don't have to repeat it for each screen just because that screen might serve a role of a `startDestination` at some point.